 - Your website is normally very fast to load, but suddenly or recently it takes 10+ seconds to load a single page (which could result in an error at the end, or the page loading normally).

 - WordPress is slow.

 - Your web host is under heavy load.
 If this is true, then simply wait it out for 10-30 minutes and check the results again later.
+This is pretty common and should be expected (to a certain degree) under shared web hosting environments.
+If you have a dedicated server, I'd suggest getting in touch with whomever is managing your server to find out why there is/was a temporary slowdown.

-This is a tad more difficult, but often when there are issues with a plugin or theme, after the page finally loads, you can inspect the page for glitches or missing elements.
+Often when there are issues with a plugin or theme, after the page finally loads, you can inspect the page for glitches or missing elements.
 For example if the problem is with a Twitter widget, you might find that the Twitter widget never loads on the page like it should.
 Then you can go specifically to that plugin and disable it to solve the problem without having to scan through each of your plugins one-by-one.

 However if the site never loads and instead you get a Gateway error, you'll need to follow our guide to troubleshooting Gateway errors here.